bkrem/awesome-solidity/README.md

 - [useweb3.xyz/tutorials](https://www.useweb3.xyz/tutorials) - A curated list of free, community tutorials that are based around specific projects, tasks or challenges.
 - [WTF Solidity](https://github.com/AmazingAng/WTF-Solidity) - An open-source and community reviewed tutorial in Chinese and English, covering intro, advanced, and application topics.
 - [WTF Ethers](https://github.com/WTFAcademy/WTF-Ethers) - An open-source and community reviewed Ethers.js tutorial in Chinese covering intro and advanced topics [Chinese Language - 中文版].
+- [SpeedRunEthereum](https://speedrunethereum.com/) - Platform that aims to provide a structured learning path for onboarding developers.
+Get feedback from builders, and in the process unlock new challenges and proof of completion.
+Built with 🩶 at [BuidlGuidl](https://buidlguidl.com/).

 #### Articles